How to Apply For Medicaid in Wisconsin

 Learn the Steps to Take After a Medicaid Application Denial in Wisconsin

 Once the Medicaid application in Wisconsin is submitted, a decision will be made within 30 days from the date an agency receives it.
 If an applicant receives notice that his or her Medicaid form has been denied, then he or she have the right to request an appeal.
 If the Medicaid application was denied in error, not processed within the 30-day allotted or if an applicant disagrees with the decision, then he or she can request a fair hearing.
 Applicants requesting a hearing can follow the steps outlined on their Medicaid denial letter.

-Avoid having a request for Medicaid denied by learning more about the programs requirements to enroll in our in-depth guide.
+Learn how to potentially avoid having a request for Medicaid denied by learning more about the programs requirements in our free guide.